 The Ansco Memo camera is a wood-bodied 35mm half-frame camera dating to the late 1920s.
-It was not the first American camera made for 35mm film, but it is the first American 35mm to sell in abundant quantities.
-Earlier American 35's are much rarer.
+It was not the first American camera made for 35mm film, but it is the first American 35mm to sell in quantity.
+Earlier American 35mm cameras are much rarer.
 They were produced and sold in small numbers.

 This is the first Ansco camera to carry the Memo name.
 Later, Ansco and Agfa-Ansco used the Memo name on cameras with different designs.

 The Ansco Memo was introduced around January, 1927, almost two years after Ernst Leitz introduced the Leica A. The Leica camera produced a full-frame 35mm image.
 The Ansco Memo is a half-frame 35mm camera.
 Given that these early 35mm still cameras were shooting cine film, with its fairly coarse grain, the Leica with its larger image size unquestionably produced a better quality photograph than the Ansco Memo.

 In A New Look at the Old 35, by Thurman (Jack) Naylor, Mr. Naylor comments that the first Memo instruction book dates to November, 1926.
 He also wrote that the first advertisement for the Memo camera appeared in The Camera in January, 1927.
 He goes on to say that this information apparently conflicts with a letter dated September 2, 1970, from GAF Corporation stating "The first Memo (upright single frame design of wood construction) was introduced in 1924".
 Mr. Naylor speculates that the letter's author may have intended to say "developed" rather than "introduced".
 Indeed, if the earliest known Memo manual was first printed in November, 1926, then this conclusion makes perfect sense.